CodeMasterGeneral/geekTest/README.md

 steps
 1. create repo on github website
 2. Steps from 3-7 will be on your system.
-3. create new folder and open gitbash or command line in inside.
+3. create new folder and open gitbash or command line inside.
 4. git init ---------------- initialization command
 5. git clone repo_url, clone repo on your prefered directory
 6. git status--------------- check status